Grishank/cybersecurity-roadmap-tryhackme/How-the-web-works/README.md

 # 🌍 How the Web Works (Module Completed ✅)

-This module covers the fundamentals of how the **World Wide Web** operates — from understanding domain resolution (DNS) to how web communication happens through HTTP(S).
+This module covers the fundamentals of how the **World Wide Web** operates — from understanding domain resolution (DNS) to how web communication happens through HTTP(S), and how actual websites function end-to-end.

 ---